Tuesday 9 July, 2019

 *Guests with special dietary requirements will need to inform us upon registration.

-Cost: AUD$120 per person including 40-minute bus transfers each way.
+Cost: AUD$130 per person including 40-minute bus transfers each way.

-Bookings: Register and pay online by 16 June (or until maximum numbers are reached).
+Bookings: Available with registration invitation (or until maximum numbers are reached).
 Delegates will be unable to register for the dinner during the Symposium.